google/flutter-desktop-embedding/README.md

 This is an exploratory effort, and is not part of the Flutter project.
-See the [Flutter FAQ](https://flutter.io/faq/#can-i-use-flutter-to-build-desktop-apps) for Flutter's official stance on dekstop development.
+See the [Flutter FAQ](https://flutter.io/faq/#can-i-use-flutter-to-build-desktop-apps) for Flutter's official stance on desktop development.